2014 FIFA World Cup Group A: Brazil vs Croatia

 The two teams had met in two previous matches, including in the 2006 FIFA World Cup group stage, won by Brazil 1–0.
 Croatia forward Mario Mandžukić was suspended for the match, after being sent off in the team's final qualifier against Iceland.

-Croatia opened the scoring through a Marcelo own goal, as the ball bounced off him into the net after Nikica Jelavić deflected Ivica Olić's cross.
-Neymar equalised for the hosts with a 25 yard shot after receiving a pass from Oscar.
+Croatia opened the scoring in the 11th minute through a Marcelo own goal, as the ball bounced off him into the net after Nikica Jelavić deflected Ivica Olić's cross.
+Neymar equalized for the hosts with a 25 yard shot after receiving a pass from Oscar.
 In the second half, Brazil took the lead with Neymar's penalty after Dejan Lovren was controversially judged to have fouled Fred in the penalty area.
-Croatia had a potential equaliser disallowed, after a foul was again controversially called on the Brazilian goalkeeper, Júlio César.
+Croatia had a potential equalizer disallowed, after a foul was again controversially called on the Brazilian goalkeeper, Júlio César.
 In added time, Oscar sealed the win, toe-poking the third goal for Brazil from 22 yards after receiving a pass from Ramires.

 Post-match, FIFA referees chief Massimo Busacca defended the officials for awarding the penalty and insisted there had been some contact between Lovren and Fred, even if it was minimal.
-However, former top-level FIFA referee Markus Merk criticised FIFA for having Yuichi Nishimura as the referee in the opening match, labelling the refereeing in the match as "embarrassing".
+However, former top-level FIFA referee Markus Merk criticized FIFA for having Yuichi Nishimura as the referee in the opening match, labelling the refereeing in the match as "embarrassing".

 The game was notable for a number of pioneering events.
 This was the first occasion in FIFA World Cup history on which an own goal (which was also the first ever own goal scored by Brazil in World Cup finals) opened scoring in the tournament.
 As the first game played at this World Cup, the match also saw the first use of vanishing spray to mark free kick spots, and the advent of goal-line technology, two innovations introduced during the tournament.